Physiology 101 - Introduction to Human Physiology » Fall 2020 » Lecture Exam 1(C)

 Carbon-12 and carbon-14 are isotopes.
 How are they different from each other?

-A. They have different numbers of neutrons.
+A. They have different number of energy shells

 B. They have different numbers of protons.